phpbg/watchtv/readme.md

 * browse your TV channels from a web browser
 * stream tv using RTSP 1.0
 * Kodi support (playing only, no EPG yet, see [below](#kodi))
+* watch simultaneously all channels in the same multiplex

 ## Is is compatible in my country?
 Use [this map](https://fr.wikipedia.org/wiki/DVB-T#/media/File:Digital_terrestrial_television_standards.svg) to know your broadcasting technology.